lbaw-admin/lbaw-develop/README.md

 __Everything should now be up and running.__ Checkout your web server at `http://localhost:8000`, the phpAdmin at `http://localhost:5050` and mailhog at `http://localhost:8025`.
 To stop the servers just hit __Ctrt^C__.

-__To restart the containers__, you just issue `docker-compose up` again.
+__To restart the containers__ just issue `docker-compose up` again.
-This docker-compose up followed by Ctrl^C is similar to turn on and off your computer, meaning that everything will be kept including the data at your database.
+This docker-compose up followed by Ctrl^C is similar to turn on and off your computer, meaning that everything will be kept including the data inside the database.
-But if for some reason you want to start fresh, you can run `docker-compose down` which will destroy your the containers.
+But if for some reason you want to start fresh, you can run `docker-compose down` which will destroy the containers.
 The next time you run `docker-compose up`, docker instantiates brand new containers from the previously compiled __images__.
 But you'll probably just want to reseed the database [Development phase](#development-phase).
 Either way, your code will always be kept because it lives in the host (your computer) and is shared with the container.

-__When you [publish your image](#publishing-your-image),__ the project source code will be copied to a brand new _php container_, slightly differently configured, and uploaded to Docker Hub.
+__When you [publish your image](#publishing-your-image),__ the project source code will be copied to a brand new _php container_, slightly differently configured, and uploaded to Docker Hub (check the `upload_image.sh` file).
-Latter on, it will be pulled by an automated process to the production machine and, due to the different setup configurations, it will connect to your database at the "dbm.fe.up.pt", using the credentials previously given to each group.
+Latter on, the image will be pulled by an automated process to the production machine and, due to the different setup configurations, it will connect to your production database at the "dbm.fe.up.pt", using the credentials previously given to each group.

 ## Development phase